ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 - Use the `ComPort` software to open the `.tbdb` file and export as CSV

 **For Lotek**
-- Exporting to CSV is more complicated, please reach out to OTN for specific steps for a given instrument model
+- Exporting to CSV is more complicated, please reach out to OTN for specific steps for a given instrument model.

 For **all other manufacturers**, contact OTN staff to get specifics on the detection data loading workflow.